Click2Cloud/terraform-provider-opentelekomcloud/website/docs/r/vbs_backup_v2.html.markdown

 The following arguments are supported:

-* `name` - (Optional) The name of the vbs backup.
+* `name` - (Required) The name of the vbs backup.
 Changing the parameter will create new resource.

 * `volume_id` - (Required) The id of the disk to be backed up.
 Changing the parameter will create new resource.